Frequently Asked Questions

 Your grounds for review are the reasons you believe the Insurer

-By providing detailed grounds for review, it will help Q-COMP
+claim.
+By providing detailed grounds will better enable us to

-Q-COMP conducts what is called an 'administrative review', this
+The Workers' Compensation Regulator conducts what is called an

-means there will be no further investigations.
-Q-COMP will not
+'administrative review', this means there will be no further

 Any information that supports the injury should be provided with

 your application for review.
-If you have any additional medical
+If you have any additional evidence,

-This means that it is likely that new information you provide
+that it is likely that new information you provide may be disclosed

-may be disclosed to the other parties impacted by the
+to the other parties impacted by the new information.

-The decision is made within 25 business days unless we have
+decision within 25 business days unless we have agreed to an

-agreed to an extension.
-You and the other party with receive the
+extension.
+You and the other party with receive our written

-Q-COMP written decision within 10 days after the decision is
+decision within 10 days after the decision is made.

 The review decision will either: